 Don Share: You can read “Overheard in the Herd” by Jorie Graham in the January 2019 issue of Poetry magazine, or online at poetrymagazine.org.

 Lindsay Garbutt: We’ll have another episode for you next week, or you can get all January episodes all at once in the full-length podcast on Soundcloud.

 Christina Pugh: Let us know what you thought of this program.
 Email us at firstname.lastname@example.org, and please link to the podcast on social media.

-Don Share: The Poetry magazine podcast is recorded by Ed Herrmann and produced by Curtis Fox and Catherine Fenollosa.
+Don Share: The Poetry magazine podcast is recorded by Ed Herrmann and this episode was produced by Curtis Fox and Rachel James.